ruanzhijun/online-poker-texas-hold-em/README.md

 ##### Internal Output Options
 * 1. Everything went as expected.
 Game created and ready to be joined.
 * 0. Number the result is initialized with.
 Only if no other result.
 Should never be achievable.
 * -1.
+Connection troubles.
+The client cannot reach the server.
+* -2.
 Reference does not match regex.
-Output info to user.
-* -2.
+* -3.
 Number of players does not match regex.
-Output info to user.
-* -3.
+* -4.
 This reference is currently in use.
 Use another one.
-* -4.
-Connection troubles.
-The client cannot reach the server.

 ## Versions